 Copy the search strings below for your searches.
 Replace the brackets [ ] and the words enclosed inside the brackets with the term described.
 Put quotation marks "around phrases" << like that.

 To improve your Google search skills, read Google Search Ground Rules and 10 Google Search Tips Plus 3 Tricks for useful tips on using Google search syntax.
 Some of those tips will be explained below, but reading these articles will make your searches more effective.

 Try these Google searches.
 Some will work better for you than others, and some may not be appropriate for your situation.
 Use the search results you get to refine your search until most of the results are relevant to you.

 Hopefully, you were given the names of the people who will be interviewing you when the job interview was scheduled.
 If the names are not offered, ask for them.

-If you can find names on the job description or if the recruiter provides you with the name of the hiring manager, search on those names, like this:
+If you can find names on the job description or if the recruiter provides you with the name of the hiring manager, replace the words in brackets, below, with your search terms.
+Then, search on those names, like this:

 "[insert person's name]" "[insert company name]"

 So, this is how the search would look:"William Jones" "Example, Inc."

 if the person's name was William Jones and the company was Example, Inc.